JanviPrajapati0210/Task-Manager/README.md

 # Task Manager API

-A RESTful backend for a Task Management system, built with Node.js and Express as part of **ITUE301 – Advanced Web Development Frameworks, Practical 4**.
+A RESTful backend for a Task Management system, built with Node.js and Express.

 ## Features